wilsonsous/Password-Generator/README.md

  # Description
    Random Password Generator allows the user to quickly generate a password at their disposal with the choice of including lowercase/uppercase letters, numbers, and   special characters once accepted.

+   # Technologies used
+   - HTML
+   - CSS
+   - JAVASCRIPT

   # Table of Contents